tixl/tixl-types/readme.md

 - The public key is send along a transaction

-- The public key is used to query for a blockchain
+- The public key is used to query for a blockchain (therefor it is the blockchain address)

 Usage of the NTRU keys